rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **first Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in first Teams step in the workflow.

-After configuring the Teams steps, activate the workflow in order to trigger it.
+After configuring the Teams step, activate the workflow in order to trigger it.

 ### Usage

 *This workflow will only trigger in the channel specified in the Microsoft Teams workflow steps.*

-To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!disable-user-azure`.
+To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!disable-user-azure` or `!enable-user-azure`.

 For example:
 * `!disable-user-azure user@example.com`

-Your chat bot will reply when the workflow completes.
+* `!enable-user-azure user@example.com`

+The workflow will acknowledge the request and reply when it has completed.

 ## Technical Details